zonko16/Custom-Pages-for-HASwitchplate/packages_2.4in/README.md

   entities:
   - switch.DUMMY
 ```
-- replace **switch.DUMMY** with the component you are using for ever single button.
+- replace **switch.DUMMY** with the component you are using for ever single button and set corresponding name